stbnrivas/dataModels/WasteManagement/WasteContainer/doc/spec.md

         + `lidOpen`.
 Container's lid has been opened and not closed after a certain amount of time.
         + `dropped`.
 Container has been dropped for some reason.
         + `moved`.
 Container has been moved from its regular position and has not come back.
+        + `vandalized`.
+Container has been damaged or destroyed due to vandalism.
+        + `burning`.
+Container is burning and an immediate action has to be taken.
     + Attribute metadata:
         + `timestamp`: Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)